nirui/sshwifty/README.md

       // Form fields and values, you have to manually validate the correctness
       // of the field value
       //
+      // Defining a Meta field will prevent user from changing it on their
+      // Connector Wizard.
+If you want to allow users to use their own settings,
+      // leave the field unsetted
+      //
       // Values in Meta are scheme enabled, and supports following scheme
       // prefixes:
       // - "literal://": Text literal (Default)